oddbird/css-sandbox/src/layers/explainer.md

 }
 ```

-Layers without an identifier
+Layers without a name
-cannot be added to or sorted explicitly
-from any other location in the document styles.
+cannot be referenced from any other location.
 While these layers behave exactly like named layers in every way,
 they do not provide a "hook" for merging or re-ordering `@layer` rules: